volatile/response/README.md

 {{end}}
 ```

-### Views
+### Templates

-The views templates are recursively parsed from the `views` directory, just before running the server.
+The templates templates are recursively parsed from the `templates` directory, just before running the server.
 Filenames (including extensions) and directory organization doesn't matter.
 All the files are parsed.

 #### Built-in functions